How to Apply for a Loan Against Your Shares?

 Follow these steps to get a loan against your equity shares:

-Start by reaching out to banks or financial institutions that offer loans against shares.
+Step 1: Approach a Bank or Financial Institution - Start by reaching out to banks or financial institutions that offer loans against shares.

 Here are some of the most popular banks and institutions offering loans against shares in India: